bodlukas/bodlukas.github.io/_research/rmgp.md

 Apart from such structural mitigation measures, effective disaster response and recovery is crucial to reduce negative mid- and long-term consequences.

+In this work, we suggest to encode domain knowledge in ordinal Gaussian process regression to update parts of the regional earthquake risk model using early damage reports from building inspection.
+The updated model is then used to issue post-earthquake loss estimates with increasing accuracy and precision.

 ## Workflow for regional earthquake risk analysis

 {% include figure image_path="/assets/images/research/rmgp_rmonly.png" alt="schema_risk_model" caption="Simplified workflow of a regional earthquake risk model." %}